 The following conclusions and recommendations were drawn during the GOES-15 Science Test:

 Each of the four main goals of the GOES-15 Science Test were accomplished.
-These were to characterize the radiance integrity, product generation, acquire unique image sequences, and monitor instrument changes.
+The goals were to characterize the radiance integrity, generate products, acquire unique image sequences, and monitor instrument changes.

 The updated (Rev. H with the STAR correction) Imager and Sounder SRF should be used for any subsequent product generation.
 In the future, the latest system SRF should be made available well before the start of the Science Test.